kyverno/kyverno/documentation/installation.md

 # Filter kuberenetes resources that admission webhook should not process
 The admission webhook checks if a policy is applicable on all admission requests.
 The kubernetes kinds that are not be processed can be filtered by adding the configmap named `init-config` in namespace `kyverno` and specifying the resources to be filtered under `data.resourceFilters`

 THe confimap is picked from the envenvironment variable `INIT_CONFIG` passed to the kyverno deployment spec.
+The resourceFilters configuration can be updated dynamically at runtime.

 ```
 apiVersion: v1